-Iraq continues to face unprecedented cultural heritage damage, degradation and destruction.
-Only a long-term plan and strategy with a view to the sustainable rehabilitation of the country’s cultural infrastructure can address its manifold challenges.
-Iraq’s leading heritage institution, the State Board of Antiquities and Heritage (SBAH), proposes to open an international dialogue that will bring together Iraqi and world experts, practitioners, academics, NGOs, development agencies and policy-makers concerned with addressing Iraq’s cultural priorities for a two-day Symposium on The sustainable development of Iraq’s cultural heritage.
+As Iraq continues to face unprecedented damage, degradation and destruction to its cultural heritage, only a long-term plan and strategy with a view to the sustainable rehabilitation of the country’s cultural infrastructure can address its manifold challenges.
+Iraq’s leading heritage institution, the State Board of Antiquities and Heritage (SBAH), proposes to open an international dialogue that will bring together Iraqi and world experts, practitioners, academics, NGOs, development agencies and policy-makers and communities concerned with addressing Iraq’s cultural priorities for a two-day Symposium on The sustainable development of Iraq’s cultural heritage.

 Key panelists and institutions concerned with the rehabilitation, protection and promotion of Iraq’s rich cultural history will meet to actively address the consolidation of SBAH’s strategy and the implementation of intervention measures designed to strengthen the preservation and protection of Iraq’s heritage.
 This conference will invite specialist recommendations for practical steps and concrete support measures that will counter the detrimental impact of years of neglect and destruction of Iraq’s cultural infrastructure.
 These issues will be addressed during six panel discussions that will be practice-oriented and strategy-focused.
 Presentations, sessions and discussions will aim to establish collaborations with a view to building networks of support and dialogue in order to invest in practical, on-the-ground work.

 SBAH is the main institution concerned with the cultural continuity of the country’s rich past.
 This institution is currently undergoing fundamental reform.
 A number of major interventions to modernise and restructure SBAH and its relevant directories and units, including its museums, are currently underway.
 The conference is part of SBAH’s strategy for the improvement and strengthening of Iraq’s cultural infrastructure.